The complete guide to crossing Colombia to Ecuador by bus

 Day 3: 10-hour bus ride to Pasto

 My life now is not about rushing anymore.
-Since I started travelling alone, I never pressured myself with time nor imposed myself to leave at this time, arrive at this time, whatsoever.
+Since I started traveling alone, I never pressured myself with time nor imposed myself to leave at this time, arrive at this time, whatsoever.
 You see, time is nuts and time is what’s making us worry about our life too much.
 I live for the moment.
 That morning, I read a book, ate breakfast, shopped for bus food, etc.

 Well sometimes, taking note of time is important too.
 I was told the bus to Pasto leaves every hour so I grabbed a taxi to the station (COP3,000 // $1.5) and once I arrived, multiple numbers of windows surprised me.
 There was more than one bus company in the huge terminal but I followed Ari‘s advice to take Cootranar.
 I paid COP40,000 ($20) for this trip.